zengm-games/facesjs/README.md

 ## Development

-Running `yarn run start` will do a few things:
+Running `yarn run dev` will do a few things:

-1. Give you a URL to open the face viewer UI in your browser
+1. Give you a URL to open the face editor UI in your browser
 2. Watch for changes to the code
 3. Watch for changes to the facial feature SVG files
-4. Update the face viewer UI when any code or SVG changes
+4. Update the face editor UI when any code or SVG changes

 This lets you immediately see your changes as you work.